vives-webapplications-2018/vue-project-nootnoot/README.md

 I'll be using the information on the following link : https://www.socialmediaexaminer.com/how-to-use-facebook-login-on-your-website/
 We'll have to make a facebook account for fevelopers.
+The app will be sincronized to my private facebook-account because i'm the developer.
+We have already our app id which is : 503882900117623 .